“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Geography of Malawi

-Malawi is dominated by its unique lake (more about it later) but that’s not the only interesting geographical feature of this small landlocked country.
-The geography of Malawi is pretty diverse for such a small country (at least when compared to its neighbors).
+Malawi is dominated by its unique lake (more about it later), but that’s not the only interesting geographical feature of this small, landlocked country.

-The western area, from Lilongwe to Mzuzu, lies entirely above 1000 meters on the Southern African Plateau, vegetation is bushy but greener and more fertile than Zambia.
-The landscape here is not exciting, with the only diversion consisting of scattered rocky hills (similar to south-African kopjes).
+The western area, from Lilongwe to Mzuzu, lies entirely above 1000 meters on the Southern African Plateau, and the vegetation is bushy but greener and more fertile than in Zambia.

-South-Eastern Malawi has a lower altitude with Lake Malawi at its lowest and the solitary peak of the Mulanjie as the highest point, surprisingly, in the whole country.
+South-Eastern Malawi has a lower altitude, with Lake Malawi at its lowest and the solitary peak of the Mulanjie as the highest point, surprisingly, in the whole country.
 The small plateau of Zomba is another notable feature, point of interest, and tourist attraction of Southern Malawi.

-In the northeast of the country, the mountainous area of Nyka National Park dominates the landscape with its unique grassy landscapes.
 This massif drops quite abruptly into the lake, lush tropical vegetation wet with plentiful streams, especially of course in the rainy season.
 This is one of the most beautiful parts of Malawi.

 Lake Malawi